mfkiwl/hoomd-blue/sphinx-doc/features.rst

 and can compute the pressure during constant volume simulations (`hpmc.compute.SDF`).

 HPMC can also apply external and pair potentials to the particles.
-Use `hpmc.external.field.Harmonic` to restrain particles to a lattice (e.g. for Frenkel-Ladd calculations) or `hpmc.external.Linear` to apply gravity.
+Use `hpmc.external.Harmonic` to restrain particles to a lattice (e.g. for Frenkel-Ladd calculations) or `hpmc.external.Linear` to apply gravity.
 Use a class from `hpmc.pair` to define pairwise interactions between particles.
 At runtime, `hoomd.version.hpmc_built` indicates whether the build supports HPMC simulations.